flutter/website/setup.md

 To deploy your Flutter app to a physical iOS device, you’ll need some additional tools:

 1. Install [homebrew](http://brew.sh/).
-2. Open the terminal and run this command to install the tools for deploying Flutter apps to iOS devices.
+1. Open the terminal and run this command to install the tools for deploying Flutter apps to iOS devices.

     <pre>
     $ brew install ideviceinstaller ios-deploy
     </pre>

+1. If you see the following error:
+    ```
+   You must brew link libtasn1 libplist libusb before ideviceinstaller can be installed
+    ```
+   run `brew link libtasn1 libplist libusb` to link the required libraries.

+   If the command fails with an error related to directories that are not writeable, run `brew doctor` and follow the instructions for changing permissions on those directories.
+   Then run the `brew link ...` and `brew install...` commands again.

-You'll also need to set up a provisioning profile for your developer account.
+1. Set up a provisioning profile for your developer account.
 To learn how to set up your profile, see [Apple's official documentation](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html).

 ## Android setup